Al-Mahdi Abbas: Political events

 Al-Mahdi Abbas reportedly preserved the shrunk borders of the Zaidi state vigorously.
 His reign was punctuated by a series of internal conflicts which he managed to overcome.
 In spite of the autonomous position of the Hashid and Bakil tribes, the imam kept several regiments of tribesmen, and paid them better than others.
 In 1750 a certain magician Ahmad al-Hasani attacked Hashid and Bakil forts but was eventually slain.
 In 1759 a raid by Bakil tribesmen was likewise defeated, as was a revolt by Barat tribes in 1770.
 Religious opposition to the imam's rule surfaced in 1768.
 Some qadis propagated revolt against the imam's governors since the people of San'a acted in a heretic way.
 They did not gain a following, however.
 In San'a itself, the scarcity of corn caused a rebellion in 1772.
 Al-Mahdi Abbas led a force that defeated the insurgents.
 At his help he had a Scotch and a French renegade of military experience.

-Economic conditions and end of reign
+Economic conditions and end of his Imamate

 The account of Niebuhr testifies to the relative economic decline of the Zaidi state.
 While the revenue in the 17th century had been as much as 830,000 riyals per year, it decreased drastically to 300,000 under the reign of al-Mansur al-Husayn II (1727–1748).
 Under al-Mahdi Abbas the annual revenue again rose to 500,000 riyals, still far below the record years before the 1720s, which had been conditioned by the lucrative coffee trade.
 Nevertheless, al-Mahdi Abbas was a wealthy prince, who erected several public buildings and mosques in San'a.
 Al-Mahdi Abbas died in 1775, and the imamate was successfully claimed by his son al-Mansur Ali I.